Comfort Zone

 The human brain is powerful.
 It allows us to build rocket ships, explore physics and overcome unimaginable challenges.
 Yet, it also craves comfort.
 In many ways, the brain is a creature of habit.
 It creates neural pathways that it refers back to whenever it needs to make a decision.
 These pathways become patterns in our thoughts and behaviours.
 That’s why it seems like we get stuck in a rut sometimes.
 If you feel like your life is on a loop, you may need to leave your comfort zone.

-What is the comfort zone?
+What is the Comfort Zone?

 The comfort zone is a psychological state in which individuals feel safe.
 It fulfills our need for certainty, one of the most powerful Six Human Needs.
 When we’re in our comfort zone, we know what to expect and we know how to react.
 We feel that we have some control over the situation.
 All of our immediate needs are filled, and we feel at peace.